Ankit872/Ankit-1203/README.md

 insert values, alter table and using types of nested queries that is independent and co related
-we have retrieved things according to question
+we have retrieved things according to question we make Use of
+              different data types in the assignment

+1 varchar : for string

+2 int     : for integer

+3 date.   : For dates

+              Use of clauses

+1 where clause

+2 group by clause

+3 having clause

+              Use of logical operators like

+1 AND

+2 OR

+3 BETWEEN

+4 EXIST

+5 IN

 Submitted to : MR.VIPIN RATHI SIR